rapidsai/ucx-py/docs/source/ucx-debug.rst

 - ``sockcm_iface.c:257 Fatal: sockcm_listener: unable to create handler for new connection``.
 This is an error we've seen when limits are place on the number of file descriptors and occurs when ``SOCKCM`` is used for establishing connections.
 User have two choices for resolving this issue: increase the
-``open files`` limit (check ulimit configuration) or use ``RDMACM`` when establishing a connection ``UCX_SOCKADDR_TLS_PRIORITY=rdmacm``.  ``RDMACM`` is only available also using InfiniBand devices.
+``open files`` limit (check ulimit configuration) or use ``RDMACM`` when establishing a connection ``UCX_SOCKADDR_TLS_PRIORITY=rdmacm``.  ``RDMACM`` is only available using InfiniBand devices.